Map Primary Interstates & U.S. Highways in VA Traffic Law

 Interstate 295 in Virginia

-Reckless Driving Speeding Ticket on Interstate 295 in Virginia Interstate 295 is a bypass around of the cities of Richmond and Petersburg.
+Interstate 295 is a bypass around of the Greater Richmond Region.
 I-295 is 53 miles long.
 The road’s primary purpose is to direct long-distance travel away from downtown Richmond and Petersburg.
-This Interstate also links many of Richmond’s suburbs such as Short Pump, Glen Allen, Mechanicsville, Highland Springs, Varina, and Hopewell.
-Much of the highway has a 70 mph speed limit.
-I-295 also runs through the following Virginia counties: Prince George, Chesterfield, Henrico & Hanover.
+This Interstate passes through Prince George, Hopewell, Chesterfield, Henrico, Short Pump, Glen Allen, Mechanicsville and Hanover.

 U.S. Route 13 in Virginia